Verb + object + to + infinitive

 - I heard someone shout your name.
-(I heard the shouting from star to end.)
+(I heard the shouting from start to end.)

-But we use hear, listen, notice, see, watch + object + -ing to to talk about an action in progress; and action that is longer, and incomplete.
+But we use hear, listen, notice, see, watch + object + -ing to talk about an action in progress; an action that is longer and incomplete.